IAM Policy Evaluation Logic Step-by-Step - Explicit Deny, RCP, SCP, Resource Policy, Identity Policy, Permission Boundary, and Session Policy

 7.8 Why does aws:MultiFactorAuthPresent evaluate differently with Bool vs BoolIfExists?

 Bool requires the context key to be present.
 If aws:MultiFactorAuthPresent is absent from the session context (for example, when using long-term access keys), Bool treats the condition as unmatched — which for a Deny statement means the Deny does not fire, leaving an open door.
-The IfExists suffix changes the missing-key behavior: BoolIfExists returns true when the key is absent.
+The IfExists suffix changes the missing-key behavior: BoolIfExists treats the condition as matched (true) when the key is absent.
 So with "BoolIfExists": {"aws:MultiFactorAuthPresent": "false"} on a Deny statement, a session that has no MFA context evaluates the condition as true and the Deny fires — closing the open door.
 AWS recommends this exact form in Deny statements so that long-term-key sessions are blocked along with non-MFA console sessions.

 7.9 In cross-account role assumption, which account's SCP applies?